ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-1.md

 }
 ```

-So, the high-level scenario is that we expect 3 message types.
+So, the high-level flow is that we expect 3 message types.
 If it's `MessageTypeDigestPull`, there are two paths: we either compare the digests and respond with an Ack, or we send the full state.
 If it's `MessageTypeDigestAck`, we just log it because it's just a confirmation.
 If it's a `MessageTypePush`, we merge it with our local CRDT state.

 Let's move on to sync methods.